Linear Network Coding, Linear Index Coding and Representable Discrete Polymatroids: Linear Fractional Network Coding and Representable Discrete Polymatroids

 From the definition of multi-linear representation, it follows that the vector subspaces (excluding the trivial zero vector subspaces) which form a multi-linear representation of dimension $k$ for a matroid should be $k$-dimensional.
 Note that the vector subspaces $V_i,i \in \lceil 12 \rfloor,$ have dimension 2 and they form a representation for the discrete polymatroid $\mathbb{D}(V_1,V_2,\dotso V_{12}).$ Despite having their dimensions to be equal, the vector subspaces $V_i,i \in \lceil 12 \rfloor,$ cannot form a multi-linear representation of dimension 2 for any matroid.
-The reason for this is that $dim(V_1+V_5)=3$ which is not a multiple of 2. \\ \underline{\textit{Solution 2:}} Assume the global encoding matrices of edge $i,i\in \lceil 20 \rfloor,$ to be the matrix $A'_i$ (defined in \eqref{matrix_M_network_2} at the top of this page).
+The reason for this is that $dim(V_1+V_5)=3$ which is not a multiple of 2. \\ \underline{\textit{Solution 2:}} Assume the global encoding matrices of edge $i,i\in \lceil 20 \rfloor,$ to be the matrix $A'_i$ (defined in \eqref{matrix_M_network_2} at the top of the previous page).
 The solution thus obtained for the M-network is as shown in Fig. \ref{fig:sol2}.
-Let the network discrete polymatroid mapping $f_2(i)=i, i \in \lceil 20 \rfloor.$ Define $V'_i$ to be the column span of $A'_i,i\in\lceil 20 \rfloor.$ It can be verified that the M-network is discrete polymatroidal with respect to $\mathbb{D}(V'_1,V'_2,\dotso V'_{20}),$ with $f_2$ being the network discrete polymatroid mapping.
+Let the network-discrete polymatroid mapping $f_2(i)=i, i \in \lceil 20 \rfloor.$ Define $V'_i$ to be the column span of $A'_i,i\in\lceil 20 \rfloor.$ It can be verified that the M-network is $(2,2,2,2;2)$-discrete polymatroidal with respect to $\mathbb{D}(V'_1,V'_2,\dotso V'_{20}),$ with $f_2$ being the network-discrete polymatroid mapping.

 Note that all the vector subspaces $V_i, i\in \lceil 12 \rfloor,$ in Solution 1 have the same dimension 2.
 In contrast, in Solution 2, the vector subspaces $V'_1,V'_2,\dotso, V'_{12}$ have dimension 2, while the vector subspaces $V'_{13},V'_{14},\dotso, V'_{20}$ have dimension 1.
-The M-network is discrete polymatroidal with respect to two different discrete polymatroids $\mathbb{D}(V_1,V_2,\dotso,V_{12})$ and $\mathbb{D}(V'_1,V'_2,\dotso,V'_{20}).$
+The M-network is $(2,2,2,2;2)$-discrete polymatroidal with respect to two different discrete polymatroids $\mathbb{D}(V_1,V_2,\dotso,V_{12})$ and $\mathbb{D}(V'_1,V'_2,\dotso,V'_{20}).$

-As shown in Theorem \ref{thm1} and illustrated in the previous example, there is a fundamental connection between vector linear solvability of networks and representations of discrete polymatroids, whereas such a connection does not exist with multi-linear representations of matroids.
-In the next subsection, some more examples of networks obtained from discrete polymatroids, which admit a vector linear solution over $\mathbb{F}_q$ but no scalar linear solution over $\mathbb{F}_q$ are provided.
+As shown in Theorem \ref{thm3} and illustrated in the previous example, there is a fundamental connection between linear fractional solvability of networks and representations of discrete polymatroids, whereas such a connection does not exist with multi-linear representations of matroids.